 ANTONIVS VAN CORLEARVS TVBIC

 EN PRO NOVELLO AMSTERDAMO

-But the painting has since gone missing, we can take a look at it, too, courtesy of an article on “Window Making as an Art” by William H. Thomas in The Munsey Magazine for December 1901.
+But the painting has since gone missing.
+We can take a look at it, however, courtesy of an article on “Window Making as an Art” by William H. Thomas in The Munsey Magazine for December 1901.